 The Museum of Anthropology (6393 NW Marine Drive, Vancouver) is also reopening July 8th, on the traditional, ancestral and unceded land of the xʷməθkʷəy̓əm Musqueam People.
 The MOA is a place of world arts and cultures with a special emphasis on the First Nations peoples and other cultural communities of BC.

 At the St. Eugene Golf Resort (7777 Mission Rd, Cranbrook), they host Indigenous Culture and Relations Training led by Ktunaxa Nations’ knowledge holders and Elders in a hands-on environment.
-The hotel itself was once a residential school and if you even just stop by for the day, on the lower level there is a gift shop (with proceeds supporting Ktunaxa language programs) with a number of exhibits and a gut-wrenching film which I recommend watching.
-We have to know this history.
+The hotel itself was once a residential school and if you even just stop by for the day, on the lower level there is a gift shop (with proceeds supporting Ktunaxa language programs) with a number of exhibits and documentary viewing room.

 Check the websites before you go for specific COVID-19 safety info, updated hours, and more.
 Indigenous Tourism BC has a full list of galleries, museums, and historic sites here.